Are protein shakes right for you? What's in them, and what should you look for if you're trying to choose one?

-If you exercise regularly, you may need a little more protein, from any source, than people who aren't as active.
+If you exercise regularly, you may need more calories and protein -- from any source.

 Protein shakes are used mainly by athletes who need nourishment right after their workouts, says Jose Antonio, chief executive officer and co-founder of the International Society of Sports Nutrition (ISSN).

-Protein shakes can range from 100% protein to mostly carbohydrates with a little added protein and fat.
+Protein shakes can range in their protein content, but all contain some carbohydrates and maybe a little fat.
 They come a variety flavors in powder form or in ready-to-drink packages, such as cans or foil packs.